GyaneshN/Zocket/README.md

-Note: The frontend depends on the backend API, so ensure the backend is set up and running first.
-If there are errors in the backend, they must be resolved before proceeding with frontend development
+Note: The frontend depends on the backend API, so the backend is set up and running first. i am facing errors in the backend, they must be resolved before proceeding with frontend development
 Features
 User Authentication: Secure JWT-based authentication.